Simple 3-Step Brightening Routine for Beginners

 How long does a beginner brightening routine take to show results?

-Beginners typically see initial skin improvements (smoother texture, radiance) in 2-4 weeks.
+Beginners typically see initial skin improvements like smoother texture and radiance in 2-4 weeks.

 Significant results appear at 10-12 weeks.
 Consistency matters more than using many products.